Austria victim theory: Conciliation

 The fifteen years of Leopold Figl and Julius Raab's conservative governments maintained a full and uncompromising denial of guilt of Austria and the Austrians in Hitlerite crimes.
 In 1961 the power passed to the socialist government under Bruno Kreisky.
 Over the next several years (not later than 1962–1965), as the first post-war generation entered society, the state ideology softened.
 A process to return the Resistance heroes to the public conscience began.
 It was followed by a rival campaign of ultra-rightists with the opposite intent.
 A political dialogue within the firmly consolidated and inflexible ruling elite was still not possible: protesting sentiments started to manifest themselves in both cultural and scientific spheres.
 In 1963 historians and anti-fascists founded the national archive of the Resistance, in 1964 the federal government approved the construction of the first memorial for the victims of concentration camps in Mauthausen.
 Austrian society interpreted these cautious steps as a challenge for the dominating ultra-right views and resisted such "attempts to blacken the past".
 During the shooting of the musical film The Sound of Music, the plot of which unfolds just the times of the Anschluss and immediately after, the Authorities of Salzburg forbade the producers to decorate the streets of the city with Nazi symbols insisting that "there had never been Nazis in Salzburg".
 They retreated only after the producers threatened to use the true newsreels of the Nazi processions in Salzburg.
 The film had a worldwide success, but failed in Austria.

-The death of a 67-year old anti-fascist Ernst Kirchweger, beaten to death on March 31, 1965, during a demonstration against Nazi professor Taras Borodajkewycz catalysed change.
+The death of a 67-year old anti-fascist Ernst Kirchweger, beaten to death on March 31, 1965, during a demonstration against Nazi professor Taras Borodajkewycz, catalyzed change.
 The subsequent demonstrations of protest were unexpectedly supported by all the federal-level politicians.
 The elite no longer had any need for the politics of the ultra-right.
 Moreover, being afraid of a spontaneous movement to an authoritarian dictatorship, the elite preferred to distance themselves from the ultra-right.
 In the same year the first memorial for anti-fascists constructed by the federal powers was opened in Hofburg.
 By the beginning of the 1970s the "victim theory" had mutated again.
-Anti-fascists were now returned to the official pantheon, but honouring of the Wehrmacht soldiers was still predominant.
-Open anti-Semitism surrendered its positions slowly: according to the 1969 poll the genocide of Jews has been firmly approved by 55% of FPÖ electorate, 30% of ÖVP electorate and 18% of SPÖ electorate (the question was "Do you agree that during 1938-1945 the Jews got their come-uppance?"; the results of the "firmly agree" answer are given here); by 1985 these proportions decreased by 45%, 25% and 16% respectively.
-All the political parties viewed the "everyday life" during the Nazi era with considerable tolerance, and they subsequently shaped it, intentionally or not, into legitimacy and even prestige.
+Anti-fascists were returned to the official pantheon, but the honoring of Wehrmacht soldiers was still predominant.
+Open antisemitism surrendered its position slowly: according to a 1969 poll the genocide of Jews was firmly approved by 55% of FPÖ electorate, 30% of ÖVP electorate and 18% of SPÖ electorate (the question was "Do you agree that during 1938-1945 the Jews got their come-uppance?"; the results of the "firmly agree" answer are given here); by 1985 these proportions decreased by 45%, 25% and 16% respectively.
+All the political parties viewed "everyday life" during the Nazi era with considerable tolerance, and they subsequently shaped it, intentionally or not, into legitimacy and even prestige.